ayjays132/NeuroFluxLIVE/README.md

 absorber = RealTimeDataAbsorber(model_config={}, compressor=compressor)
 ```
 Embeddings will be compressed before being cached and transparently decompressed when accessed.

+When `CorrelationRAGMemory` is constructed with a `VAECompressor` and a
+`save_path`, compressed memories are persisted on disk.
+Calling
+`RealTimeDataAbsorber.log_performance_metrics()` will periodically save this
+state so that subsequent runs can reload it automatically.

 ## Metrics
 A quick benchmark with `distilgpt2` on a tiny AG News subset results in: